Act 319 - "Clean & Green"

-- Applications must be submitted to the Chester County Assessment Office by June first.
+- Applications must be received by the Chester County Assessment Office or date stamped by June first.
 This application may be filed in person or by mail at the Chester County Assessment Office, 313 W. Market St, Suite 4202, West Chester, Pennsylvania 19380-0991

 Any questions regarding the proper completion of the application are to be directed to the Assessment Office at the above address or by calling 610-344-6105.
 The application is available for download, but cannot be submitted electronically.
 All signatures on the applications must be notarized.